JunganSe/J-Rdp/Readme.md

 The application can be run directly as a console app, or silently in the background.\
 No installation is needed.

-To run it as a console app, simply open the .exe file.
+To run it as a console app, simply run the .exe file.

-To run it silently, open the .exe file with the argument `-HideConsole`\
+To run it silently, run the .exe file with the argument `-HideConsole`\
 A pair of .bat files are provided to start it silently, and to stop it.

 To run the app automatically on boot/login, use either of these methods:\
 \- Create a shortcut and put it in your startup folder.\
-\- Use the Windows task scheduler to launch it on login or startup.
+\- Use the Windows task scheduler to run it on login or startup.
 <br/><br/>